Updated: September 16th, 2018

 Who do I need to talk to about getting an emoji of someone in sweatpants laid out on the floor with a continuous stream of the hit 90’s sitcom Frazier playing in the background?
 Asking for a friend…

 Okay, you got me.
 I returned from my recent Eurotrip two weeks ago and have yet to leave my house.
 I haven’t even unpacked.
 I’ve been army crawling around my living room in the same T-shirt and pink flannel pajama pants for four straight days–you know the ones.
-Well, you do if you’re my mother-in-law because you bought them for me.
-Or you’re my husband who is alarmingly tolerant…
+Well, you do if you’re my husband who is alarmingly tolerant…

 It has a little bit to do with the four or so days I spent jet-lagged to high heavens and the ensuing cold that took over and destroyed my body like the white man to the New World.
 (Happy belated Columbus Day, by the way!)
 However, I think the brunt of it comes from the fact that Oktoberfest is OVER and Oktoberfest 2017 is a friggin’ year away.
 On the plus side, a little more of this cold medicine and all I’ll have to do is just close my eyes and I’ll wake up a year from now.